 Tip 2: Reuse Water Smart For example, use dishwater from vegetables or cooking water from pasta to water plants.
 Or collect rainwater in a rain barrel for later use.

-Saving electricity can be done by investing in energy-efficient appliances and by being conscious of how you use electricity.
+Saving electricity can be done by investing in energy-efficient appliances and by using electricity consciously.
 Here are three practical tips:

 Tip 1: Pay attention to Energy Labels When buying a new appliance, look at the energy label, ranging from A (very economical) to G (least economical).
 Replacing appliances older than 10 years can result in significant savings.